 Select a book, click on “Add to Cart” button to go to PayPal page to verify selection and quantity.
 You may check out to complete your purchase or click “Continue Shopping” at top right to make additional selections.
+Sample pages are available with each book description.

 Description of 148 Texas Cretaceous Echinoids.
 Classification.
 Illustrated morphological terms and glossary.
 Genera and species lists.
 Reference list.
 Collecting localities.